polarvis/polarvis.github.io/_pages/research.md

 #### PROPAGATION

-How does this visual content spread online, and allow like-minded or opposed groups to emerge?
+How does this visual content spread online, and allow like-minded or opposed groups to emerge? <br />
 What is the trajectory of narratives and repertoires across groups, platforms and time?